history

 Nearly half of the human population lives in the rapidly growing nations of Asia, shifting the world’s economic and political center of gravity eastward.
 Asian Worlds provides a thorough understanding of the historical forces that have shaped, and are continuing to shape, the major powers of Asia.
 This course explores the philosophical, religious, and political movements that have profoundly influenced the evolution of cultural identity in China and South Asia.
 Students learn how trade, diplomacy, and war facilitated the rapid spread of ideas from the Steppes of Central Asia to the shores of Japan.
 The course follows the arc of Asian history from the emergence of the first great empires up to the twenty-first century, culminating in the exploration of important contemporary topics like globalization, environmental degradation, women’s rights, economic development, and political protest.
 Students read primary sources, monographs, and scholarly articles while honing their analytical skills and growing as writers, thinkers, and collaborators.
 Throughout the course students are asked to reflect on how history intersects with their own lived identities and are challenged with the intellectual responsibility of using the past to understand the present.

-This course focuses on the traditions, ideas, and interactions among the peoples of Africa, Europe, and the Americas from the fifteenth to the nineteenth centuries, a period of history that has fundamentally shaped our modern world.
+interactions among the peoples of Africa, Europe, and the Americas from the fifteenth to the nineteenth centuries, a period of history that has fundamentally shaped our modern world.
 The course’s broad geographic scope across a relatively restricted time period encourages students to make connections among histories that at first may seem isolated from one another.
 This transnational approach deepens students’ understanding of exploration and colonialism, the role of the environment in shaping history, the costs and the legacies of the transatlantic slave trade, the influences of religion and belief systems, and the interplay of Atlantic revolutions.
-Indigenous primary source materials are frequently used to highlight the limitations of more eurocentric material.
+Indigenous primary source materials are frequently used to highlight the limitations of more Eurocentric material.
 Students practice group collaboration, independent research, persuasive writing, public speaking, and advanced reading comprehension across centuries of writing styles.
 The capstone project is an independent research essay in which students design, research, write, and revise a robust paper that allows them to delve into a course topic of their own choosing.

 • The US and the World (11th grade)